jneen/jneen.net/content/posts/2015-07-29-tulip-language-updated.md

 .none
 ```

-For a more detailed explanation of this pattern, see my talk at clojure conj 2014:
+For a more detailed explanation of this pattern, see [my talk at clojure conj 2014][variants-talk]

 ## Lambdas and patterns